-Instruction 2 Periods per week

-Duration of SEE 3 Hours
+Instruction Duration of SEE SEE CIE Credits 2 Periods per week 3 Hours 50 Marks 50 Marks

-SEE 50 Marks

-CIE 50 Marks

-Credits 1

 - 1. To introduce R libraries for managing and interrogating raw and derived, observed, experimental datasets. - 2.
 To build programs using Predictive Modeling. - 3.
 To familiarize Regression and Classification Techniques with case studies. - 4.
 To impart knowledge on the concepts of Neural Networks and various model Evaluation Techniques. - 5.
 To explore time series models, Topic Modeling and Recommender Systems.